 The Company recognizes cash flows from derivative instruments as operating activities in the consolidated statements of cash flows.
 The effective portion of changes in fair value on interest rate swaps designated as cash flow hedges are recognized in the Company's consolidated statements of comprehensive income (loss).
-The ineffective portion of changes in fair value on interest rate swaps designated as hedges and changes in fair value on interest rate swaps not designated as hedges are recognized in the Company's consolidated statements of income (loss).
+The ineffective portion of changes in fair value on interest rate swaps not designated as hedges are recognized in the Company's consolidated statements of income (loss).

 During 2007, the Company entered into two interest rate swap contracts under which the Company agreed to pay an amount equal to a specified fixed rate of interest times a notional principal amount, and to in turn receive an amount equal to a specified variable rate of interest times the same notional principal amount.
 The swaps cover initial notional amounts of \$13,081 and \$3,256, each a variable rate note at fixed interest rates of 5.4% and 5.3%, respectively, and expire in March 2024 and February 2021, respectively.
 These interest rate swaps qualified, but were not designated, as cash flow hedges until April 1, 2010.
 Since April 2010, they have been designated as hedges.
-Accordingly, the Company recognized the change in fair value of these derivatives in the consolidated statements of income prior to April 1, 2010, and the effective portion in the consolidated statements of comprehensive income (loss) thereafter.

 In March 2010, the Company entered into a fourteen-year interest rate swap contract under which the Company agreed to pay an amount equal to a specified fixed rate of interest times a notional amount, and to in turn receive an amount equal to a specified variable rate of interest times the same notional principal amount.
 The swap covers an initial notional amount of approximately \$27,900 variable rate note at a fixed interest rate of 6.99% and expires in December 2024.
-As of December 31, 2012, this swap had not been designated as a hedge.
-For the years ended December 31, 2013 and 2012, the Company has recorded an unrealized (gain) loss in earnings of \$(266) and \$98, respectively, as other expenses, net in the consolidated statements of income.
 This swap was designated as a hedge in March 2013.
+For the year ended December 31, 2013, the Company recorded an unrealized (gain) loss in earnings of \$(266), as other expenses, net in the consolidated statements of income (loss).
 During the second quarter of 2014 this swap was de-designated and re-designated as a hedge as a result of a partial pay down of the associated hedged debt principal.
-As a result \$566 was reclassified from accumulated other comprehensive income and recorded as a reduction to other expenses, net in the Company's consolidated statements of income (loss) during the second quarter of 2014.
+As a result \$566 was reclassified from accumulated other comprehensive loss and recorded as a reduction to other expenses, net in the Company's consolidated statements of income (loss) during the second quarter of 2014.